Flight simulator: Vertical Motion Simulator (VMS) at NASA/Ames

-The largest flight simulator in the world is the Vertical Motion Simulator (VMS) at NASA Ames Research Center, south of San Francisco.
+The largest flight simulator in the world is the Vertical Motion Simulator (VMS) at NASA Ames Research Center, in Mountain View, California.
 This has a very large-throw motion system with 60 feet (+/- 30 ft) of vertical movement (heave).
 The heave system supports a horizontal beam on which are mounted 40 ft rails, allowing lateral movement of a simulator cab of +/- 20 feet.
 A conventional 6-degree of freedom hexapod platform is mounted on the 40 ft beam, and an interchangeable cabin is mounted on the platform.
 This design permits quick switching of different aircraft cabins.
 Simulations have ranged from blimps, commercial and military aircraft to the Space Shuttle.
 In the case of the Space Shuttle, the large Vertical Motion Simulator was used to investigate a longitudinal pilot-induced oscillation (PIO) that occurred on an early Shuttle flight just before landing.
 After identification of the problem on the VMS, it was used to try different longitudinal control algorithms and recommend the best for use in the Shuttle program.